SuleimanFarah/sunpy/GSoC-2013--Ankit-Agrawal.md

 ## Proposal Abstract :

 A great percentage of analysis in Solar Physics is performed using Images.
 Hence Image Processing methods play a major role in Solar Data Analysis.
 Sunpy provides a data-type Map to hold such 2D images and a data-type MapCube, to store a list or series of Maps.
-This project focuses on implementing important Image Processing routines for the following tasks for the above two classes to improve existing solar image analysis capabilities in SunPy.
+This project focuses on implementing important Image Processing routines for the above two classes to improve existing solar image analysis capabilities in SunPy.

+## Deliverables :
 * Sorting and Resampling Maps in a Mapcube and by time, frequency and other units
 * Image Registration to align images in a Mapcube
 * De-rotating images to compensate for Sun's rotation